Benefits of Total Quality Management [TQM]

 What is Total Quality Management (TQM)?

-The total quality management definition refers to a structured management approach aimed at improving products and services through continuous improvement driven by feedback.
+The total quality management definition describes a structured approach to improving products and services through steady, feedback-driven improvement.
 Total Quality Management (TQM) integrates all organizational functions to focus on being customer-oriented and achieving organizational objectives.

 Let’s explore the top 15 benefits of using Total Quality Management: